DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 16201(3) of the code, MCL 333.16201, if the applicant satisfies the requirements of the

-code and the administrative rules promulgated under the code, as well as all the following
+code, the rules promulgated under the code, and all the following requirements:

 (a) Provides the required fee and a completed application on a form provided by the